bio-miga/MiGA-Docker/aws/miga_aws_setup.md

 On the page that opens, choose "SSMRole" from the drop-down menu next to "IAM role."

 1. Add EBS storage.
 Click on "Next: Add storage" at the bottom of the page.
-On the page that opens, change the size of the root volume to 100Gb.
+On the page that opens, change the size of the root volume to 20 Gb.
 Then click on "Add New Volume."
 The volume type should be EBS.
-Under the heading "Size (GiB)" enter the size of the volume you want to add, but at least 200 Gb.
+Under the heading "Size (GiB)" enter the size of the volume you want to add, but at least 100 Gb.
+If you add the Phyla_Lite and TypeMat_Lite databases, they will take up nearly 25 Gb, and you will need more room for your projects.
 We suggest that you leave the box "Delete on Termination" unchecked so that you may save the storage volume separately from the instance.
-That way the storage volume will remain available to attach to another instance in the future.
+That way the storage volume will remain available to attach to another instance in the future, for example when the MiGA AMI is updated.
 When you are sure you are finished with a storage volume, you can manually delete it.

 1. Add tags.
 Click on "Next: Add tags" at the bottom of the screen.
 You may skip this step if you wish.

 1. Configure the security group.
 Click on "Next: Configure Security Group" at the bottom of the page.
 On the page that opens, there will already be a rule of type SSH with a port range of 22.
 You need to add two more rules using the "Add Rule" button.
 Click "Add Rule" and select "HTTP" from the drop down menu.
 Leave the port range at 80 but change the Source to "Anywhere."
 Click the "Add Rule" button again.
-Leave the Type as Custom TCP but change the port range to 8080 and the Source to Anywhere.
+Leave the Type as Custom TCP but change the port range to 8080 and the Source to "Anywhere."
 Click on "Review and Launch" at the bottom of the screen.
 Scroll down the page that opens and click "Launch."

 1. Select the key pair.
 In the box that opens, select the key pair you previously created from the lower drop-down menu, or, if necessary, choose "Create a new key pair" from the upper drop-down menu.
 A key pair is not necessary if you will use only MiGA-Web, but it is necessary to log into the instance using a terminal and to retrieve results via FTP.
 Check the "I acknowledge ..." box and then click on "Launch instances."